 Both mixtures can ‘gunk up’ the nozzle.
 Use hot water to clean it.
-You may need to replace bottles periodically.

 For each process below, remember that all the fabric should be wet with the starch mixture, BUT NOT DRIPPING.
 No need to make more work for yourself.

 Let the starched fabric dry a bit so that it's damp to damp-dry.
 When starch soaks into the fibers, there's less flaking.
 It takes less time to iron dry.